preto97/JavaProjects/README.md

 	// So the healthy burger can have 6 items (Additions) in total.
 	// Each Hamburger has a base price, without any additional items.
 	// Each one of these items gets charged an additional price so I figured out how many items got added and to calculate the final price (specific burger with all the additions).
+	// The project starts running from main.

 # Mobile Phone Project
-	// In this project I simulate a small interaction between a Contact mobile phone application and the User
+	// In this project I simulate a small interaction between a Contact mobile phone application and the User.
 	// From application you can: - exit
 				     - print existing contacts
 				     - add a new contact